majakudlicka/Graduate-Algorithms/Computional-Complexity-NP/NP1.md

  Search problem - rough definition - problem where we can efficiently verify solutions

- P = class of search problems that are solvabe in polynomial time
+ P = class of search problems that are solveable in polynomial time

  P < NP